-If you would like to know how to train effectively, without accumulating unnecessary miles, choose a training plan.
+If you would like to train as efficiently as possible, without accumulating unnecessary miles, choose a Training Plan for Runners.

 Average 10K Time by Age, Sex, and Ability Level

-The 10K race is popular with both beginners and experienced runners.
 It is ideal for beginners who have already run several 5K races and enjoy long-distance running.
-But you are probably wondering what is a good 10K finish time?

 In this article, you will find out what is the average 10K time and will be able to compare your result with the average results according to age, sex, and ability level.